 - UEFA: Europe

 Firstly, before the qualifying process begins, FIFA determines how many places each confederation is allotted.
 As previously mentioned, there are 32.
 One of these is automatically given to the previous World Cup winner.
-For the 2026 iteration onwards, it’s expected that 48 places will be up for grabs.
+For the 2026 iteration onwards, there should be 48 places will be up for grabs.

 The exact format for earning a place varies from one confederation to the next.
 For example, for CAF, there are 5 slots in total.

 For CAF’s qualification process, 54 teams are ranked and split into two groups: 1-26 and 27-54.
 Below is a summary of how the CAF teams qualify for a place in the competition: